1

 • Provide life support and reduce mortality for patients at the scene or hospital and during transport to a definitive care setting.

-• Provide a catalyst for absolute professionalism, integrity, confidentiality, and competency with patients, their families, the public, other agencies, coworkers, and REMSA Health/Care Flight management at all times.
+• Provide a catalyst for absolute professionalism, integrity, confidentiality, and competency with patients, their families, the public, other agencies, coworkers, and REMSA management at all times.

 • Responsible for providing accurate documentation for statistical and billing purposes.

-• Provides patient follow-up to requesting agencies on patient status upon arrival and later follow-up on patient's progress/disposition when available.
+• Provides patient follow-up to requesting agency on patient status upon arrival and later follow-up on patient's progress/disposition when available.

-• Performs general inspection and maintenance of equipment utilized on the helicopter/ambulance to ensure that it is working properly.
-This includes restocking, ordering supplies, cleaning, and arranging for the repair of all damaged equipment to ensure the safety of crew, patients, and the public.
+• Performs general inspection and maintenance of equipment utilized to ensure that the equipment is working properly.
+This includes restocking, ordering supplies, cleaning and arranging for the repair of all damaged equipment to ensure safety of the crew, patients, and the public.

-• Expedites the return of the aircraft/ambulance to service by cleaning and restocking.
+• Expedites the return of the aircraft or ground ambulance to service by cleaning and restocking.

 • Provides a smooth and efficient exchange of equipment and user agency equipment.